jaipipor/O25/README.md

 ## 🚀 Main Features

 - **IOP Retrieval**: Estimates absorption and backscattering coefficients from Rrs.
-- **Bidirectional Correction**: Shifts Rrs across different sun-sensor geometries.
+- **Bidirectional Correction**: Adjusts Rrs for different observation geometries.
-- **Uncertainty Estimation**: [UPCOMING FEATURE.
-SO FAR, DEMONSTRATED IN THE PAPER].
+- **Uncertainty Estimation**: Provides uncertainty estimates for the retrieved IOPs.
-- **Reversibility**: Rrs can be transformed back to the original geometry with negligible errors.
+- **Reversibility**: Allows reverse bidirectional correction for validation purposes.
-- **Compatibility**: Works with any in situ or mid-resolution satellite sensor (OLCI, MODIS, etc.).
+- **Compatibility**: Works with any in situ or satellite sensor, including Landsat and Sentinel-2.

 ---